INL/BlackLab/core/src/site/markdown/annotated-input-config.md

     # (optional)
-    # You can divide your metadata fields into groups, which can
-    # be useful if you want to display them in a tabbed interface.
-    # Our default corpus interface supports this.
-    metadataFieldGroups:
-    - name: Tab1
-      fields:
-      - Field1
-      - Field2
-    - name: Tab2
-      fields:
-      - Field3
-      - Field4
-    - name: OtherFields
-      addRemainingFields: true  # BLS will add any field not yet in
-                                # any group to this group

-    # (optional)
     # It is possible to specify a mapping to change the name of
     # metadata fields.
 This can be useful if you capture a lot of
     # metadata fields using forEachPath and want control over how they